 - If you are in a de facto relationship, you can enter into a BFA to conclusively provide for the circumstances if your relationship breaks down.

-If you are unsure about the status of your relationship or you need assistance drafting a binding financial agreement, get in touch with our family lawyers on 1300 544 755.
+If you are unsure about the status of your relationship or you need assistance drafting a binding financial agreement, fill out the form on this page.